akshay-iyer/Harris-Corner/README.md

 To run the following code:
 1. Clone the repo
 2. Open a new terminal
+3. mkdir build
+4. cd build
+5. cmake ..
+6. make
+7. ./harris